Recurrence in discrete-time quantum stochastic walks: Discussion

 \section{Discussion}

 The recurrence of DTQSW on a line has been investigated in detail.
 We have shown that adding the possibility of doing a balanced RW can decrease the recurrence probability, despite the fact that the classical evolution is recurrent.
-Utilizing the first return generating functions we conclude that the observed results are not due to finite-size effects but are features of the asymptotic evolution.
+Suppression of recurrence probability occurs for DTQSWs with coin parameter within the interval $\theta\in (\theta_*,\frac{\pi}{2})$, where the threshold value is numerically identified as $\theta_* \approx 0.2892 \pi$.Utilizing the first return generating functions we conclude that the observed results are not due to finite-size effects but are features of the asymptotic evolution.
 In line with earlier findings, which showed that certain levels of stochasticity in continuous-time quantum walks may provide algorithmic advantage, our results indicate that classical randomness may be beneficial in tasks using discrete-time quantum walks and partial measurement, such as subroutines of quantum algorithms.